-If you are planning to use this year's £20,000 ISA allowance, you need to use it before 5 April 2023.
+If you are planning to make the most of this year's $\pm 20,000$ ISA allowance, you need to use it before 5 April 2024.
 There's no rollover from one tax year to the next.

 Growth, income and withdrawals are not liable for income or capital gains tax, but the value of an ISA will form part of your estate for inheritance tax purposes.